IdentityServer/IdentityServer4/docs/topics/deployment.rst

 * resources
 * clients
-* startup configuratio, e.g. key material
+* startup configuration, e.g. key material

 All of that configuration data must be shared by all instances running your identity server.
 For resources and clients you can either implement
 ``IResourceStore`` and ``IClientStore`` from scratch - or you can use our built-in support for `Entity Framework <https://github.com/IdentityServer/IdentityServer4.EntityFramework>`_ based databases.